 The desertification and alkalization of grasslands have brought frequent sandstorms.
 The deterioration of the Greater Hinggan Mountains' water conservation capacity has resulted in floods in the Songhua and Liaohe river valleys.
 Each year 300 million tons of soil are washed away in the Yellow and western Liaohe rivers, or 30,000 hectares of land lost.
 As a result, rivers are choked with silt that stops their flow.

 • You’ll be able to take part in the traditional activities of Mongolian nomads like wrestling, archery, and shooting, all set against the epic scenery of the Huitengxile Grasslands

-• Spend the night in an authentic Inner Mongolian hut (called a yurt), and catch the gorgeous sunrise the next morning on the plains
+• Spend the night in an authentic Inner Mongolian hut (called a yurt) and catch the gorgeous sunrise the next morning on the plains

-You will take the newly run bullet train from Beijing to Hohhot, the funding of Inner Mongolia province for simply two hrs!
+You will take the newly run bullet train from Beijing to Hohhot, the funding of Inner Mongolia province for only two hrs!
 At the train station, you'll be welcomed by your English-speaking guide.
 Stay overnight in a nice hotel in Hohhot.

-You will get up early in your yurt in order to capture the majestic daybreak over the grassland, as well as you'll have the ability to stroll among heaven skies and the serene and untouched flowers of the plains.
-After breakfast, we'll drive to the Kubuqi desert in order to reach the exciting Resonant Sand Chasm (Singing Sand Bay).
+You will get up early to capture the glorious daybreak over the grassland, as well as you'll have the ability to stroll among heaven skies and the serene and untouched flowers of the plains.
+After breakfast, we'll drive to the Kubuqi desert to reach the exciting Resonant Sand Chasm (Singing Sand Bay).